VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/codecont.md

 Modify the original python program to support a pretty cli input in a pretty way to make entries and visulize the data collected, parallelize some things, finally add a config file using yaml

-## Part 4, getting our toes wet with embeded systems
+## Part 4, getting our toes wet with embedded systems

-Finally, let's go back and add a com port to the C code and send data to an arduino (can be simulated) and a TFT to display the currently active task and time elapsed.
+Finally, let's go back and add a com port to the C code and send data to an Arduino (can be simulated) and a TFT to display the currently active task and time elapsed.

 # Other resources and articles: